Maxi580/GammaAstronomyAI/README.md

 - `HexCNN`
 - `SimpleShapeCNN`

-The trained models and other information about the training process, like metrics will be saved in `./trained_models`.
+The trained models, diagrams and other information about the training process, like metrics will be saved in `./trained_models`.